 Tim Ferriss – Modern Stoic

-Tim Ferriss is the well-known author of The 4-Hour Workweek, (and The 4-Hour Body, The 4-Hour Chef and Tools of Titans), host of the excellent podcast The Tim Ferriss Show, and a self-confessed human guinea pig.
+Tim Ferriss is the well-known author of The 4-Hour Workweek, (and The 4-Hour Body, The 4-Hour Chef and Tools of Titans), host of the excellent podcast The Tim Ferriss Show, and self-confessed human guinea pig.

 Being a strong proponent of Stoicism, Tim’s experiments are often inspired by the thinking of ancient Stoics like Seneca The Younger and Cato.